 Sandwiches and has a family dining room and bar.

 There is also a CountryMark Gas station offering gas and diesel at their 24 hour pumps.
 It also has a convenience store operated daily from 6 am to 8 PM (9PM Friday & Saturday) (Hours are seasonally adjusted)

 Wolfe's Leisure Time Campground is located on the west edge of Americus.
 Leisure Time Campground was established in the mid-sixties by William Harrington and was sold to Richard and Nancy Feaster shortly after.
 The Feasters added a bathroom and showers to the original office, then added a recreation room, playground, swimming pool and eventually a boat ramp into the Wabash River.
 Rich and Nancy sold the business to their nephew in 1998 Chris and Nancy Dunn.
 Chris and Nancy split up and Chris remarried Marcella (Micky).
 Chris and Micky sold the campground to Dale & Mary Wolfe in 1997.
 The Wolfe's have continued their dream to date.

 The campground has been updated many times over the years and offers campsites from tenting to Big Rigs.
 See the other pages from the links listed to the left for complete campground information as well as information for the surrounding areas.

-You are the visitor to view this page
+visitor to view this page